twin rock beach

 Twin Rock Resort

-Named after the two iconic rocks on its shoreline, this developed resort attracts locals and tourists with a stunning panoramic view of giant rocks and boulders, floating huts and strong waves.
+Named after the two iconic rocks on its shoreline, this developed resort attracts locals and tourists with a stunning panoramic view of giant rocks and boulders, floating huts, and strong waves.

 Luyang Cave

-The mystery lying within the cave is enough to make you explore inside.
+The mystery within the cave is enough to make you explore inside.
 An excellent view of Mt.
 Cagmasoso is standing from a distance.

 luyang cave